 In summer 2015 (first summer of field research), preliminary results were presented and discussed with growers, extension personnel, and agricultural industry professionals from several northeastern states and Canada at five outreach events.
-Events included: Penn State Crop Management Extension Group Field Day, attended by 50 extension personnel; Southeast Agricultural Research and Extension Center Farming for Success Field Day (June 25), 200 attendees; Penn State Crop Diagnostic Clinic (July 28-29), attended by 110 farmers and ag industry professionals; Schrack Farms Field Day (September 1), attended by 50 farmers; and Cover Crops Field Day (September 23), attended by 30 farmers and consultants.
+Events included: Penn State Crop Management Extension Group Field Day, attended by 50 extension personnel; Southeast Agricultural Research and Extension Center Farming for Success Field Day (June 25), 200 attendees; Penn State Crop Diagnostic Clinic (July 28-29), attended by 110 farmers and ag industry professionals; Schrack Farms Field Day (September 1), attended by 50 farmers; and Cover Crops Field Day at Myers Farm (September 23), attended by 30 farmers and consultants.

 In winter 2016, results were presented and discussed with growers, extension personnel, agricultural industry professionals, and agricultural educators from Pennsylvania.
 Events included: Pennsylvania Agronomic Education Conference (January 22), attended by 110 agricultural educators; Potter County Crops Day (January 29), attended by 85 growers and extension personnel; Conewago and Chiques Watersheds Winter Farmers Meeting (February 25), attended by 60 farmers and technical service providers

 Farmers contact members of our project team to gather more information and adopt planting green.
 They share their experience with members of our project team and other farmers through PSU and No-Till Alliance field days and meetings in summer 2016 and winter 2017.